serverlessworkflow/specification/examples/README.md

 ```

 We are not showing the implementation of the function and events definitions in-line.
 They are assumed
-to be present in separate json files as shown in the workflow definition.
+to be present in separate JSON files as shown in the workflow definition.

 #### Workflow Diagram